 Truth in Advertising

-What quickly becomes apparent in Vancouver is the credibility of the tagline: Super, Natural British Columbia.
-Situated on the Burrard peninsula, Vancouver has an abundance of waterfront, including the world’s longest uninterrupted seaside greenway.
-No matter if you’re biking, skating, jogging, or walking, you’re bound to be mesmerized by its flurry of seaplanes and boats amidst a shimmering backdrop of emerald forests and snow-capped mountains.
+What quickly becomes apparent is the credibility of Vancouver’s tagline: Super, Natural British Columbia.
+Situated on the Burrard peninsula, Vancouver has an abundance of waterfront.
+This includes the world’s longest uninterrupted seaside greenway.
+Whether biking, skating, jogging, or walking, you’re bound to be mesmerized by its flurry of seaplanes and boats against a shimmering backdrop of emerald forests and snow-capped mountains.
 No wonder Vancouver has remained North America’s third largest film production center (right behind Los Angeles and New York).

 But that’s not necessarily what has allowed Vancouver to double for a variety of American locations on screen.
-A city of diverse neighborhoods, Vancouver offers 11 miles of beaches and more than 3,000 acres of parkland, including the 1,000-acre Stanley Park, almost entirely surrounded by water.
-Should you wander the park’s natural rainforest with a First Nations guide, you might learn to identify the forest’s natural Viagra — which has enabled Canada’s indigenous males to “stand like a tree” throughout many a night.
+A city of diverse neighborhoods, Vancouver offers 11 miles of beaches and over 3,000 acres of parkland.
+This including 1,000-acre Stanley Park, almost entirely surrounded by water.
+Wander the park’s natural rainforest with a First Nations guide and learn to identify the forest’s natural Viagra.
+It’s enabled Canada’s indigenous males to “stand like a tree” throughout many a night.
 (Hint: hemlock isn’t always poisonous.)

 Similar salacious secrets are revealed on a walking tour of Davie Village, the city’s rainbow-colorful neighborhood with its bubble-gum pink bus stops and benches.
 At the historic Rainbow Crosswalk, Jim Deva Plaza is dedicated to the indefatigable gay activist whose Little Sisters bookstore fought the Canadian Customs Act all the way to the Canadian Supreme Court — and won.
 Should you feel the urge to champion human rights (or sing like Adele), step up to the oversized pink megaphone and let your voice ring out.